-- If there is a height change, draw an arrow from the dog’s name to the end of the new jump height.
+- If a needs a height change, draw an arrow from the dog’s name to the end of its new jump height.

-- If a dog has been added, add the dog at the end of the jump height if there is room, or at the bottom.
+- If a dog has been added, add the dog at the end of its jump height.

 - Make sure everyone checks in.

 - The best way is to call to the handlers while they are walking the course to remind them to check in at the end of the walk-through.